AndrewMcClelland/BookMate/README.md

 - [ ] Process workload requests in batch or scale out in parallel
 - [ ] Expand to other booking stuff (Concerts, sports, etc.)
 - [ ] Update ReadMe to include architecture and cleanup todo
-- [ ] Actions service bus that will handle Twilio messages and update table to mark is_scheduled as false again
+- [x] Actions service bus that will update table to mark is_scheduled as false again
+- [ ] Action for Twilio messages?